 Once the contracts have been exchanged a completion date or moving date will be set at the same time.

 The above provides a very simplified approach to the entire process.
-Moving house can become a very stressful process however 26 years of experience says that provided the seller completes all the documents that their solicitor sends them within one / two days of receiving them, rather than leaving them on the side to be forgotten about, then the solicitor will be able to start the process of selling the property straight away.
+Moving house can become a very stressful process, however, 30 years of experience says that provided the seller completes all the documents that their solicitor sends them within one / two days of receiving them, rather than leaving them on the side to be forgotten about, then the solicitor will be able to start the process of selling the property straight away.

-Similarly it is just as important that the buyer completes a mortgage application straightaway also within one / two days of the price being agreed to purchase the house and then appoint their solicitor and provide this solicitor with the necessary funds to proceed with the purchase then you tend to find the whole process becomes become allot less stressful for all concerned once the professionals are able to perform their duties in a timely manner.
+Similarly, it is just as important that the buyer completes a mortgage application straightaway also within 1/ 2 days of the price being agreed to purchase the house and then appoint their solicitor and provide this solicitor with the necessary funds to proceed with the purchase then you tend to find the whole process becomes become allot less stressful for all concerned once the professionals are able to perform their duties in a timely manner.
 Whenever a sale falls through it can generally be traced back to somebody not realising the importance of delaying the return of documents or submitting a very late mortgage application.

 With high demand for property driving up house prices and rents across the country, now is a great time for new or established landlords to ride the wave by investing.
 But where should you start, and how can you improve your chances of a respectable return?
 Read on to find out.

 Ideally, it’s sensible to invest in an area within a manageable radius of your current location.
 This will allow you to visit the property easily, complete any necessary improvements, or keep an eye on contractors.
 If you live nearby, you’re also more likely to know which streets and neighbourhoods are the most desirable, helping you identify golden opportunities as soon as they arise.

 Once you’ve settled on a general area, spend some time researching the current market conditions, including the average local rent and sale price for the type of property you’re interested in buying.

 Hint: A trusted local agent like ourselves can advise you on this.